MaastrichtU-CDS/javabestpractises/Readme.md

 important for integration-tests, but far less relevant for unit-tests.

 This is why these two packages are excluded in this example project.
-Other examples of classes that are not particularly interesting to unit-tests independently would be POJO's.
+Other examples of classes that are not particularly interesting to unit-tests independently would be POJO's (Plain Old Java Objects).
+These classes only contain getters and setters and should not be explicitly tested.
+However, they should be implicitly tested as part of a unit-test that test actual functionality.

 # Architecture: